Best time to go to Portugal

 Tauromaquia in Portugal is no less colorful than Spanish corrida

-Dates: Easter Sunday–late summer (on selected Thursdays)
+Dates: Easter Sunday–early fall (on selected Thursdays)

 Lisbon Bullfighting